Kara David: Biography

-Kara Patria Constantino David was born to Professor Emeritus Randy David of the University of the Philippines Diliman and former Chairperson of the Civil Service Commission, the late Karina Constantino-David.
+Kara Patria Constantino David was born on September 12, 1973.
+She is the second child of professor emeritus Randy David of the University of the Philippines Diliman, and former Chairperson of the Civil Service Commission, the late Karina Constantino-David.

 She graduated cum laude from the University of the Philippines Diliman with the degree of Bachelor of Arts in Broadcast Communication.
 She then worked as a production assistant and researcher for GMA Network in 1995.
 She was promoted as writer/researcher for the program “Emergency” and hosted “Huling Hirit”, a regular two-minute segment in the daily news doing adventure-oriented and inspiring features.

 David also hosted several public affairs programs such as Case Unclosed, a documentary program that investigates unsolved cases and mysteries.
 She hosted OFW Diaries, a public service program that reaches out to Filipino overseas workers.
-She is the news anchor of News to Go, a former morning news program on GMA News TV.She hosted of the informative show Pinas Sarap.
+She is the news anchor of News to Go, a former morning news program on GMA News TV.
+She hosted of the informative show Pinas Sarap.

+In January 2018, David and singer-songwriter LM Cancio were married at Betis Church by her uncle Cardinal-elect Pablo Virgilio David with her father Randy David and Karina Constantino David.

 She replaced Jessica Soho as the host of Brigada on June 11, 2019.

 On June 30, 2022, it was announced that David will be heading the Department of Journalism of the University of the Philippines Diliman College of Mass Communication as its chairperson.